garettB/TELUS_IoT_Getting_Started/README.md

 #### Windows
 Add Python to your user or systems PATH environment variable

+### Install PIP, the Python Package Installer

+PIP is a command-line tool that installs Python packages, it is the standard for installing requirements for Python projects and we will need to use it to gather dependencies before we can compile the MBED-OS.
+1. From the command-line run the following command to retrieve the PIP install script:
+  * `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+1. Run the following command to retrieve and install PIP:
+  * `python get-pip.py`

+Verify PIP is installed correctly and ensure your Python `setuptools` package is up-to-date by running the following command:
+* `python -m pip install --upgrade setuptools`
+* If you encounter errors with the above command, try appending `--user` and re-run

+That's all for PIP for now, we'll reference it again a bit later.

 ### MBED Command Line (mbed-cli)
 The mbed-cli is hosted on github and built in Python, so we can download it using `git` and compile using `Python`, now that we have made sure both are installed on our computer.